Introduction

 - SSH Connection with root access

-The PanelAlpha Engine must be installed on a separate server, meeting the above requirements.
-Installing both PanelAlpha and PanelAlpha Engine on the same server will cause the installations to be non-functional.
+Important: PanelAlpha Engine must be installed on a separate server.
+Installing both PanelAlpha and PanelAlpha Engine on the same server will cause both installations to become non-functional.

 # General Questions